stolostron/rhacm-docs/install/install_connected.md

 * Your Red Hat OpenShift Container Platform permissions must allow you to create a namespace.

-* Must have access to the Red Hat Advanced Cluster Management for Kubernetes operator in the OperatorHub catalog.

 * You must have an Internet connection to access the dependencies for the operator.

 * If you are using macOS, you must install `gsed`.
 If you do not already have `gsed` installed, you can install it by entering `brew install gnu-sed` in a terminal window.